Brightspace/terraform-provider-cloudability/docs/README.md

 # Cloudability Provider

-The Cloudability provider is used to interact with Cloudability AWS resources.
+The Cloudability provider is used to connect AWS accounts to Cloudability.
+This provider is not official, and is developed to cover a narrow slice of the Cloudability API.

 The provider allows you to manage your Cloudability AWS connections.
 It needs to be configured with the proper credentials before it can be used.

-Use the navigation below to read about the available resources.

 ## Example Usage